Knowledge base

 What payment methods are accepted?

-It is only possible to pay the invoices for the Public Cloud service with a credit card.
+It is only possible to pay for Public Cloud service invoices with a credit card.

 When is the credit card charged?

-The billing period runs from the first day to the last day of the month.
-The credit card is typically charged on the first day of the following month (depending on your bank, there may be a few days delay in the deduction).
-An invoice is issued at the time of the card charge.
+The billing period runs from the first day of the month to the last day of the month.
+The credit card is usually charged on the first day of the following month (depending on your bank, there may be a few days' delay in the deduction).
+An invoice is issued at the time the card is charged.

 Are turned-off instances billed?

-- storage that continues to use space even if it is unused
+- storage, which continues to use space even if it is unused

 - the GPU and the IPv4 address of instances placed on a public network